dataminer-site/dataminer-site.github.io/docs/sql/statements/insert.md

 #### Limitations

 When the `ON CONFLICT ...
-DO UPDATE` clause is used and a conflict occurs, DuckDB internally assigns `NULL` values to the row's columns that are unaffected by the conflict, then re-assigns their values.
+DO UPDATE` clause is used and a conflict occurs, DataMiner internally assigns `NULL` values to the row's columns that are unaffected by the conflict, then re-assigns their values.
 If the affected columns use a `NOT NULL` constraint, this will trigger a `NOT NULL constraint failed` error.
 For example:

 ```sql
 CREATE TABLE t1 (id INTEGER PRIMARY KEY, val1 DOUBLE, val2 DOUBLE NOT NULL);